 “Miwa,” Yoshi softly spoke.

-“Papa.”
+“Daddy.”
 She called, rubbing the sleep from her eyes.

 Yoshi approached her, gently pulling the covers off her head.
 Her face was red, and her eyes cracked from the tears.